mohitnaryal/Pixora/README.md

-# Pixora PHP Insta Clone
+# Pixora PHP Social App

-Pixora is a PHP and MySQL Instagram-style project for XAMPP.
+Pixora is a PHP and MySql project

 Features: